nouwaarom/nouwaarom.github.io/_posts/2021-01-30-investigating-semihosting.markdown

 ## A simple example
 We start with an example of how to use semihosting after that we will investigate what is going on.
-Consider the following piece of code (`main.c`), which uses semihosting to print over the debug console.
+Consider the following piece of code (`main.c`).
+Which uses semihosting to print over the debug console.
 {% highlight c %}
 #include <stdio.h>
 extern void initialise_monitor_handles(void);